 This summer, we are looking to the women of the Bible for encouragement, advice, and examples of living life full with God.
-In June, we’re reading the books of Esther and Ruth.
+In July and August, we’re reading the stories of Eve, Sarah, Hagar, Rebekah, Leah, Rachel, Miriam, Zipporah, Deborah, Hannah, Abigail, Proverbs 31 woman, Gomer, Elizabeth, all the Marys, Martha, woman at the well, bleeding woman, adulterous woman, Canaanite woman, Lydia, Eunice, Priscilla, and the Titus 2 woman.
 Join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
+An example SOAP from our team is below today’s Bible reading.
 Comments are always welcome on our website for questions, discussion, and accountability.

 The Discover One Thing main website follows a reading plan that goes through the entire Bible in one year.
 Click HERE to check out today’s Discover One Thing post.